orthodoX/rocksteady/README.md

 Alternatively, if you have an appropriate profile in place:

 - `AWS_PROFILE` – Locally-configured AWS profile supplying an AWS keypair and region.

+### Graylog Integration

+**note** The integration is fairly opinionated and tailored to specific needs.
+There are many possible customisations that might improve its flexibility.
+PRs are welcome and encouraged.

+In order to communicate with Graylog some ENV variables have to be set (in addition to `GRAYLOG_ENABLED`):

+- `GRAYLOG_API_URI` - Used by the client to access the API
+- `GRAYLOG_API_USER` - Corresponding API user
+- `GRAYLOG_API_PASSWORD` - Corresponding API password

+When making requests using the Rocksteady API, the integration is based off these 2 parameters:
+- `:add_graylog_stream`, IN [`'1','0'`] (Used to create a stream on a new app or to add a stream to an App already created without one)
+- `:update_graylog_stream`, IN [`'1','0'`] (Used to update a stream associated with an App)

+When adding a new Stream, some assumptions are made:
+- The `name` of the stream is set using the `name` of the app
+- The `rule_value` of the stream is set using the `name` of the app.
+This will 'match exactly the value on the field tag'.
+See [streams and rules](https://docs.graylog.org/en/3.2/pages/streams.html#streams)
+- The `index_set_id` is returned by the API and is based on the `repository_name` of the app.
+If the preferred `index_set` is not found the Default one is used instead.

+#### Role

+When creating a stream, a read only permission is granted to the `Dev` role by default.

+#### Basic behaviour

+- An App cannot be created if creating the stream fails
+- An App can be updated if updating the stream fails but an alert is displayed
+- An App can be deleted if the stream cannot be deleted but an alert is displayed

+#### Adding the integration to an existing set of Apps

+A rake task to associate apps to existing streams is available and can be run with:
+`bundle exec rake graylog:integration:sync`

+The task is idempotent and uses the rules above for `stream_name` and `rule_value`.

 ## Bootstrapping